Flutter SDK

 - update - emitted every time the Unleash returns a new feature toggle configuration.
 The SDK will emit this event as part of the initial fetch from the SDK.

 You may provide a custom session id via the “context”.
 If you do not provide a sessionId this SDK will create a random session id, which will also be stored in the provided storage.
-By always having a consistent sessionId available ensures that even “anonymous” users will get a consistent experience when feature toggles is evaluated, in combination with a gradual (percentage based) rollout.
+By always having a consistent sessionId available ensures that even “anonymous” users will get a consistent experience when feature flags are evaluated, in combination with a gradual (percentage based) rollout.

 You can stop the Unleash client by calling the stop method.
 Once the client has been stopped, it will no longer check for updates or send metrics to the server.